-Heart Valve Surgery means surgery to replace or repair a cardiac valve because of a cardiac valve abnormality or a cardiac aneurysm or other cardiac defects.
+Heart Valve Surgery means surgery to replace or repair a cardiac valve because of a cardiac valve abnormality or other cardiac defects.

 Hydatidiform Mole means abnormal fertilisation which results in abnormal development and proliferation of placental tissue in the absence of normal embryonic development confirmed by histopathological evidence.